Addiction Therapy & Counselling in Wolverhampton

 An Addiction is a strong and uncontrollable ‘need’ to take drugs, drink alcohol or carry out any particular activity that is pleasurable – for example Gambling.

-We only offer Counselling and Psychological help for Addiction problems – with the exception of Joan’s Stop Smoking Hypnosis session, Hypnotherapy is generally NOT suitable for these types of problems.
+We generally only offer Counselling and Psychological help for Addiction problems – with the exception of Joan’s Stop Smoking Hypnosis session.

 Often the addictive activity can become the most important thing in your life and can frequently leads to problems at home or work.

 There appears to be no single reason why addictions develop as many people can participate in seemingly “addictive” activities without ever succumbing.

 Regularly drinking alcohol or using other substances, or spending time gambling or on the internet (including porn sites), may be pleasurable or relaxing and some people seem to experience these pleasurable feelings particularly intensely and therefore develop a strong desire to repeat them more frequently.